jqk6/30-Days-Of-cpp/Day1/Readme.md

 `int` is a integer , here int work as a return type for a function .

-`main()` is a function , which is a entry point for every program and here main function will return 0 to int.
+`main()` is a function , which is a entry point for every program and here main() function will return 0 because as you can see in the above code sample main() function return type is int.

+`()` tells the compiler that the given identifier is a function.
+Every function ends with parenthesis `()`

+And in these parenthesis we can also declare parameters that will be used while calling a function or we can left it empty just like in main() function.